• Home

 We encounter situations on a daily basis we can use to teach problem-solving and independence with a little intentional conversation.

-- Let kids be frustrated.
+• Let kids be frustrated.
 As a teacher of a class made up of 23 5-year olds, I am not hovering over each one immediately available to offer them ways to solve their problems.
-They will have to learn to deal with frustration, stay calm and think through how to problem solve.
+They will have to learn to work through frustration, stay calm and think through how to problem solve.
 It is important to allow children to be frustrated at home while in their safe space with an adult they trust.
 This is a great way to prepare them for the frustrations they will encounter during at school.

 Helping Your Child Process Worry…